NicolleLouis/human-brain-optimizer/log_book/day_1/details.md

 I was thinking it would decrease the chance of hunger death and increase the energy death.
 I was also thinking it would increase the life expectancy.

 Once again I was surprised by the results.
-It indeed increased the life expectancy, up to **45 days**.
+It indeed increased the life expectancy, up to **45 hours**.

 However, the death cause is even more biased toward famine death:

 \{
 "food": 9258,
 "energy": 474,
-"multiple": 268,
+"multiple": 268
 \}

 After thinking on it my understanding is that it's now not eating for nothing, which means when he doesn't have food,